 I was a bit hesitant to add too much sugar because I didn’t want to overwhelm the peach flavor.
 When I make my homemade peach jam, I use very little sugar to avoid overwhelming the peach flavor.
-My husband disagreed, and though he usually prefers dry wines, a dry peach wine would be pretty unappealing.
+My husband disagreed, and though he usually prefers dry wines, he thought a dry peach wine would be pretty unappealing.
 There has to be enough sugar in the fermenter to both create alcohol and leave a good bit of residual sweetness in the peach wine.

 After I juiced the peaches with sugar, the remaining pulp was so pulverized that I just tossed it into the fermenter.
 I didn’t want to waste that peach flavor, but that was a mistake.
 Once the peach wine began fermenting, the pulp all floated to the top.
 While it looked pretty pulverized when I poured it in, it quickly formed a dense mat at the top of the fermenter.
 Next time, I won’t add in the peach pulp, just the sugar extracted juice.

-In this peach wine recipe, I’m using the same yeast that I generally use for my small batch meads.
+In this peach wine recipe, I’m using the same yeast that I generally use for my small-batch meads.
 It’s Premier Blanc wine yeast which used to be called champagne yeast.
-It has a high alcohol tolerance and produces tiny bubbles in the finished wine like a champagne.
+It has a high alcohol tolerance and produces tiny bubbles in the finished wine like champagne.
 Since this type of yeast is often used to restart sluggish fermentation, it’s also a great choice if you want to make sure a homemade wine gets started right the first time.

 Feel free to choose a different wine yeast, but be sure to dissolve the yeast in water and allow it to bloom for 5-10 minutes before adding it into the peach wine base.
 The yeast granules are hibernating and throwing them right into a sugary solution before allowing them to rehydrate can shock the yeast.